unstoppabledomains/dev-docs/identity/overview/humanity-check.md

 </figure>

 :::info
-Login with Unstoppable will partner with additional Humanity Check providers in future releases.
+Unstoppable Login will partner with additional Humanity Check providers in future releases.
 Applications will have the ability to ask for a specific Humanity Check provider, but the Client Configuration UI will have a default provider selected.
 :::

 ## Humanity Check Configuration

-Login with Unstoppable passes the unique Humanity Check ID number (or a proxy for it) from the Humanity Check provider through to applications.
-To access the humanity check identifier for users, applications can add a [humanity_check scope](/identity/guides/login-scopes.md#humanity_check) to their Login with Unstoppable configuration.
+Unstoppable Login passes the unique Humanity Check ID number (or a proxy for it) from the Humanity Check provider through to applications.
+To access the humanity check identifier for users, applications can add a [humanity_check scope](/identity/guides/login-scopes.md#humanity_check) to their Unstoppable Login configuration.

 :::info
-For the moment, Login with Unstoppable only allows applications to request the Humanity Check identifier, but additional scopes will be added in future releases to allow applications to request more personal data (i.e., name, address, country, location, etc.).
+For the moment, Unstoppable Login only allows applications to request the Humanity Check identifier, but additional scopes will be added in future releases to allow applications to request more personal data (i.e., name, address, country, location, etc.).
 :::

 These specific considerations apply to the Humanity Check feature: